projectsbyif/openapis/pages/potential-open-apis-for-the-telecoms-sector.md

 Many types of policy could be available through APIs:

 * **Terms and conditions** outline the agreement – or the terms of the contract – between the company and the user.
-* **Social responsibility policies** outline what the company’s values are and how it improves the world it operates in.
+* **Social responsibility policies** outline what the company&rsquo;s values are and how it improves the world it operates in.
-* **Data protection and privacy policies** help people to understand how data is treated, including whether it’s sold to third parties.
+* **Data protection and privacy policies** help people to understand how data is treated, including whether it&rsquo;s sold to third parties.
 * **Site-blocking policies** describe what filtering - or censorship - is carried out by the network, the default blocking policy, who provides the technology, what categories are blocked and how to dispute a blocked site.

 When policies are updated they should be version-controlled, with each version being available indefinitely.